 An eye-catching flag is popping up across Sioux Falls that has somehow managed to combine resident-input and international influence into a design that organizers say properly represents of one of the nation’s fastest-growing cities.

-The unofficial flag of Sioux Falls is emblazoned with a pinkish red, symbolizing the area’s quartzite, blue and while stripes ascending across the image symbolizing the falls, and a yellow starburst that acts as a wink to South Dakota’s state flag.
+The unofficial flag of Sioux Falls is emblazoned with a pinkish red, symbolizing the area’s quartzite, blue and white stripes ascending across the image symbolizing the falls, and a yellow starburst that acts as a wink to South Dakota’s state flag.

 Organizers say the representation is perfect, in part, because of its origins.